-Title Busselton Population Medical Research Institute reaches a milestone Degree of recognition Regional Media name/outlet Busselton Dunsborough Mail Media type Country Australia Date 23/03/21 Description The Busselton Population Medical Research Institute (BPMRI) recently tested it's 500th participant as part of the new Busselton Respiratory Study (BRS) which started in 2020.
+Title Busselton Population Medical Research Institute reaches a milestone Degree of recognition Regional Media name/outlet Busselton Dunsborough Mail Media type Country/Territory Australia Date 23/03/21 Description The Busselton Population Medical Research Institute (BPMRI) recently tested it's 500th participant as part of the new Busselton Respiratory Study (BRS) which started in 2020.

 Despite a couple of interruptions due to COVID-19, the study is on track to recruit over 2000 adults.

 Over the next two years researchers will continue to invite residents to take part in the study which will investigate the factors that contribute to lung health problems such as breathlessness, cough, asthma and chronic obstructive lung disease (COPD).

 BPMRI Busselton Health Study Centre Director and adjunct UWA senior research fellow Dr Michael Hunter said there was growing recognition that these common lung problems have overlapping clinical features and symptoms.